joychester/MQ_JMeterTest/README.md

 =============
 Using Jmeter sample test scripts to send any messages into RabbitMQ

-A guidence of ruby bindings for RabbitMQ--Bunny:
+A guidence of ruby bindings for RabbitMQ--Bunny
 =============
+"gem install bunny"

-Working with RabbitMQ queues and consumers from Ruby with Bunny http://rubybunny.info/articles/queues.html
+Working with RabbitMQ queues and consumers from Ruby with Bunny:

+http://rubybunny.info/articles/queues.html